humanode-network/vortex-experimental-mockups/docs/vortex-simulation-api-contract.md

-# Vortex Simulation Backend — API Contract v1 (Phase 1)
+# Vortex Simulation Backend — API Contract v1

-This document freezes the **JSON contracts** the backend must serve so the current mock-driven UI can migrate to API reads with minimal churn.
+This document freezes the **JSON contracts** the backend serves so the mock-driven UI can migrate to API reads with minimal churn.

 Notes:

 - These are **DTOs** (network-safe JSON), not React UI models.
 - Anywhere the UI currently uses `ReactNode` in `src/data/mock/*`, the API will return **strings** (plain text or Markdown) and the UI will render them.
-- These endpoints are implemented in Phase 2c in two modes:
+- Read endpoints are served in two modes:
   - DB mode: reads from Postgres `read_models` (seeded by `scripts/db-seed.ts`).
   - Inline mode: `READ_MODELS_INLINE=true` serves the same payloads from the in-repo seed builder (`db/seed/readModels.ts`) for local dev/tests without a DB.
-- For local dev/tests without a DB, we currently support `READ_MODELS_INLINE=true` to serve the same payloads from the in-repo seed builder (`db/seed/readModels.ts`).

 ## Conventions